Student Spotlight: Mirjana Ursulesku

 Major: Graphic Design

-Since she was a young girl in Northern Bosnia, Mirjana Ursuleski has studied fine arts.
+Since she was a young girl in Northern Bosnia, Mirjana Ursulesku has studied fine arts and has spent years as a professional visual artist before enrolling at COD.

 “I enrolled in a few classes at College of DuPage and absolutely fell in love,” she said.
 “College of DuPage was a natural choice since it’s near where I live.
 As a mother of two, finding a place to continue my education that was close to home was essential, and I feel like I struck gold.
 The program at COD ended up being a perfect fit for me.”